 Total registered

-Bringing the number of personnel of the preschool educational institution in line with the norms
+Bringing the number of personnel of the preschool educational institution in accordance with the standards

-Traditionally, two methods are proposed for calculating the number of employees of the preschool education department.
-The first, developed by the Research Institute of Labor, is simpler and determines the optimal number of employees depending on the volume of workflow and the number of performers.
+Traditionally, two methods are proposed for calculating the number of employees in a preschool department.
+The first, developed by the Labor Research Institute, is simpler and determines the optimal number of employees depending on the volume of document flow and the number of performers.

-Let's calculate the number of personnel of the preschool educational institution department in the company according to the formula:
+Let's calculate the number of personnel of the preschool educational institution department in the company using the formula:

-where 0.00016 is a constant coefficient reflecting the average level of productivity of office workers,
+where 0.00016 is a constant coefficient reflecting the average level of labor productivity of office workers,

-D - the volume of workflow, calculated by us above,
+D is the volume of document flow calculated by us above,

-P is the number of employees in the organization.
+P is the number of employees of the organization.

 Let's say P = 100, then: